cferdinandi/adventure/content/gm.md

 - On a 1, they climb halfway up, but fall and get hurt.
 {{</callout>}}

+### Random Effects

+If players discover an item and they're not sure what it does, you can roll some dice to create a random effect.
+[Here's a table you can use.](/random-effects/)

 ### Easier Combat & Damage

 In big battles, managing damage and attacks from all of the players and monsters can get a big complicated.
 Here are some ways to make it easier.